'Asussy'

 - Live ISO won't boot (MokManager, mmx64.efi - Not Found)

-The solution that worked for me on Debian 12 was editing the grub boot command to: GRUB_CMDLINE_LINUX_DEFAULT="quiet splash pcie_aspm=off"
+The solution that worked for me on Debian 12 and 13 was editing the grub boot command to: GRUB_CMDLINE_LINUX_DEFAULT="quiet splash pcie_aspm=off"

 The solution that worked for me was renaming 'grubx64.efi' to 'mm64.efi' in the '/EFI/boot/' folder within the live ISO.
-Not every distro allows you to do this though.
+Not every distro allows you to do this though, as they have more protections in place to prevent you from ruining your system.
 I was not able to edit it on a Linux Mint system, but I could on an antiX system with nano.
-Pointing the UEFI/BIOS to boot from a specific file (grubx64.efi) may work for some laptops, but it did not for me on this laptop.
+Pointing the UEFI/BIOS to boot from a specific file (grubx64.efi) in the boot menu may work for some laptops, but it did not work for me on this laptop.

 Resources